CCI-MOC/hil/docs/INSTALL.rst

   (cd /etc && create_bridges)

 to the end of ``/etc/rc.local``.

+You can also run the this command manually as root user to create the bridges.

 HaaS must additionally have IP connectivity to the switch's administration console.
 Right now the only mechanism for connecting to the switch is via